GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 Prior to my Ph.D., I worked as a Data Scientist at Deezer for two years, conducting product-oriented projects to improve UX, conversion and churn.
 Even before, I also handled exciting challenges in Canada and in China.
 Feel free to visit <a href="https://www.linkedin.com/in/salhaguillaume/"><b>my LinkedIn profile</b></a> for more details about my experience. <br><br>

-I graduated in 2016 from <a href="http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/contenus-/master-mva-cours-2019-2020-161721.kjsp?RH=1242423437162"><b>École Normale Supérieure Paris-Saclay</b></a>, completing a Master's degree in Computer Vision and Machine Learning (MVA), and from <a href="https://www.ensae.fr/en/"><b>ENSAE ParisTech</b></a>, completing a M.Eng. in Data Science, both with first class honours. </p>
+I graduated in 2016 from <a href="http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/contenus-/master-mva-cours-2019-2020-161721.kjsp?RH=1242423437162"><b>École Normale Supérieure Paris-Saclay</b></a>, completing a Master's degree (M.Sc.) in Computer Vision and Machine Learning (MVA), and from <a href="https://www.ensae.fr/en/"><b>ENSAE Paris</b></a>, completing a Master of Engineering (M.Eng.) in Data Science, both with first class honours. </p>

 <br>